exlskills/course-javascript-basics/Topics/03. Data types and Variables/README.md

 # What Is a Variable?
 - A **variable** is a:
   - Placeholder of information that can usually be changed at run-time
-  - A piece of computer memoryholding some value
+  - A piece of computer memory holding some value
 - Variables allow you to:
   - Store information
   - Retrieve the stored information